Continue reading for our analysis...

 - Rhinos are listed as one of the few animals that can kill a lion.

 If you are a black rhino, wallowing is a big part of your life.
 You will spend a lot of time in semi-liquid mud but getting out of your wallow can be a bit tricky.
 Also, the very last thing you want to see if you are struggling to exit your wallow is a group of hungry lions trotting toward you.
 It’s time for one big effort and a lunge onto dry land so that you can show the lions who is boss around here!
-Scroll down to watch the full video of one rhino’s heroic escape.
+Keep scrolling to watch the full video of one rhino’s heroic escape.

 Why Do Rhinos Wallow?